Revature-Reverse/Reverse-Angular/README.md

 - Create a new folder for Gateway repo, move into this folder, and run `git clone https://github.com/Revature-Reverse/Gateway.git`
 - Create a new folder for User-Service repo, move into this folder, and run `git clone https://github.com/Revature-Reverse/User-Service.git`
 - Create a new folder for Post-Service repo, move into this folder, and run `git clone https://github.com/Revature-Reverse/Post-Service.git`
+- Open your favored IDE and run the Discovery, GateWay, User-Service, and Post-Service (in this order)